-Table 1 gives the surveyed geographic locations of the 10 antennas comprising the VLBA (Wade 1989), plus the 2 character codes used to identify the antennas.
+Table 1 gives the surveyed geographic locations of the 10 antennas comprising the VLBA, plus the 2 character codes used to identify the antennas (Napier 1995).
 The antennas are ordered East through West.
 The SC location refers to the Puerto Rican Datum of 1949.
 The MK location refers to the Old Hawaiian Datum of 1866.
 All other locations refer to the North American Datum of 1927.
+See Napier (1995) for further site information.